Student Academic Integrity Policy

 Residence requirements are specified in each program description.
 Students expecting to graduate must file applications on official forms provided by the Dean’s Office of the year in which the degree is to be conferred.
 Anyone choosing to walk in the commencement ceremony must plan to fulfill all degree requirements by the end of the summer term.

 Instructors will prepare a syllabus for each course describing its purpose, requirements, objectives and other appropriate information, such as bibliography and schedule.
-In general, 500 level courses are for first year students, 600 for second year students and 700 for third year students, representing increasing levels of difficulty.
+In general, 500 through 700 courses represent increasing levels of difficulty.
 Students may request to see course syllabi when making course selections.
 Such requests should be made to the Dean’s Office.

 The seminary has established the following guidelines for instructors to use in setting course requirements: